rust-lang/blog.rust-lang.org/content/cargo-cves.md

 ## Mitigations

-We recommend users of alternate registries to excercise care in which package they download, by only including trusted dependencies in their projects.
+We recommend users of alternate registries to exercise care in which package they download, by only including trusted dependencies in their projects.
 Please note that even with these vulnerabilities fixed, by design Cargo allows arbitrary code execution at build time thanks to build scripts and procedural